Heavy Equipment Financing

 Banks reject about the same number as loan applications as they approve.
 While your credit score could qualify you for bank financing, other factors also lead to a loan application’s rejection, too.
 They often want to see that you’ve been in business over five years, or have significant cash reserves.

-Alternative lenders offer bad credit business loans to borrowers with blemishes on their credit histories or who can’t qualify for traditional financing for other reasons.
-You could use the proceeds from those loans to purchase equipment.
+Alternative lenders offer the merchant cash advance program to borrowers with blemishes on their credit histories or who can’t qualify for traditional financing for other reasons.
+You could use the proceeds from those loans to rent or purchase equipment to get the project done.

 If your business generates minimum monthly revenues $8,000 and you have a credit score above 500, you can qualify for financing with an alternative lender for terms of two to eighteen months.
 Shield Funding gives borrowers loans in amounts ranging from $5,000 to $1 million, at rates of 12% to 45%.